 [C1] We first provide the theoretical derivation of Polarity Sampling based on the singular values of the generator Jacobian matrix.
 We provide pseudocode for Polarity Sampling and an approximation scheme to control its computational complexity as desired (\cref{sec:method}).

-[C2] We demonstrate on a range of DGNs and and datasets that polarity sampling not only allows one to move on the precision-recall Pareto frontier (\cref{sec:pareto}), i.e., it controls the quality and diversity efficiently, but it also reaches improved FID scores for each model (\cref{sec:sota}).
+[C2] We demonstrate on a range of DGNs and datasets that Polarity Sampling not only enables one to move on the precision-recall Pareto frontier (\cref{sec:pareto}), i.e., it controls the quality and diversity efficiently, but it also reaches improved FID scores for each model (\cref{sec:sota}).

-[C3] We leverage the fact that negative polarity sampling provides access to the modes of the learned DGN distribution, enabling us to explore several timely and important questions regarding DGNs.
-We provide visualization of the modes of trained GANs and VAEs (\cref{sec:mode}) and assess whether latent space truncation brings samples closer to the DGN modes, using the relation between DGN modes and perceptual-path-length (\cref{sec:PPL}). \\
+[C3] We leverage the fact that negative Polarity Sampling provides access to the modes of the learned DGN distribution, which enables us to explore several timely and important questions regarding DGNs.
+We provide visualization of the modes of trained GANs and VAEs (\cref{sec:mode}) and assess the perceptual smoothness around the modes (\cref{sec:PPL}). \\